An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Evaluation

-Besides randomly selecting candidate inputs to craft poisoning data in \msec{sec:trigger}, we consider alternative scenarios: {\em center} -- we first train a clean encoder $f$ on the reference data $\tilde{D}$, compute the representation of each input in $\tilde{D}$, and then select $k$ candidates closest to the center in the feature space (measured by $L_2$ distance); and {\em core-set} -- we cluster the class-$t$ inputs in $\tilde{D}$ into $k$ clusters in the feature space (\meg, using $k$-means clustering) and select the inputs closest to the cluster centers as the candidates.
+{\bf Candidate selection --} Besides randomly selecting candidate inputs to craft poisoning data in \msec{sec:trigger}, we consider alternative scenarios: {\em center} -- we train a clean encoder $f$ on the reference data $\tilde{\gD}$, compute the representation of each input in $\tilde{\gD}$, and then select $k$ candidates closest to the center in the feature space (measured by $L_2$ distance); and {\em core-set} -- we cluster the inputs in $\tilde{\gD}$ into $k$ clusters in the feature space (\meg, using $k$-means clustering) and select the inputs closest to the cluster centers as the candidates.

 Table\mref{example_selection} compares their impact on the attack performance.
-We have the following observations.
 First, the random selector outperforms others on CIFAR-10.
 This may be explained by that over the relatively simple class distribution (\meg, 10 classes), the random scheme is able to select a set of representative candidates of the underlying distribution.
 Second, no single selector dominates on CIFAR-100.
-This may be explained by that no single selector is able to fit the complex class distribution (\mie, 100 classes) across all the SSL methods.
-Thus, under the setting that the adversary is able to poison a limited amount of training data, the random selector is a practical choice.
+This may be explained by that no single selector is able to fit the complex class distribution (\mie, 100 classes) across all the \ssl methods.
+Thus, under the setting where the adversary can poison a limited amount of training data, the random selector is a practical choice.